 Forest Hills approves all software through a formal approval process that ensures that software is appropriate for students, particular age groups, is consistent with the FHSD curriculum and meets accessibility standards.
 If a software does not meet accessibility standards, an equitable alternative will be provided.

-During the 2016-17 school year, the district will follow the following hardware model:
+The district follows the following hardware model:

 - Preschool: three iPads for each classroom (equivalent of one iPad for every five students)